irving-muller/fast-dbrd-modified/README.md

 # fast-dbrd-modified

-We made small modifications to the fast-dbrd code in order to compare REP and BM25F_ext to SABD (Soft Alignment Model for Bug Deduplication).
+We made minor modifications to the fast-dbrd code in order to compare REP and BM25F_ext to SABD (Soft Alignment Model for Bug Deduplication).

 The modifications are  summarized as follows:
-* The seed are randomly chosen.
+* The seeds are randomly chosen.
 * Print in the log when a duplicate bug report was not reached in a specifin time window.
 * We train the model even though all the reports are in the training dataset.